sakaicontrib/compilatio-antiplagiarism/readme.md

 This project contains :
 - (root folder) A Compilatio implementation for ContentReview
-- (patch) A very short modification of Assignments, to allow configure Compilatio when creating a new assignment.
+- (patch) A very short modification of Content Review, to allow configure Compilatio when creating a new assignment.

 ## Instructions:

 * Clone this project : https://github.com/sakaicontrib/compilatio-antiplagiarism
-* Patch assignments tools with our patch
 * Compile our contentreview-impl
 * Compile the content-review base
 * Set up the correct sakai properties